 You start the last day of your trip south and cross the Bhimthang Glacier.
 Afterwards you walk on a ledge in a beautiful forest.

 In spring the different shades of the rhododendrons are breathtakingly beautiful!
 The colours contrast beautifully with the large pine trees and it alternates with beautiful views of the Manaslu.

 You descend steeply to the bank of the Dudh Khola and pass the Hompuk branch (3420m) on a clearing in the forest.
 Then you walk along the river to Karche (2700 m).
 You then climb over a ridge to Gho (2560m), the first real village you encounter since Samdo.

 The valley becomes more rural and you walk along several fields and forests to Tilije (2300m).
 After crossing the Dudh Khola river again, you descend steeply through bushes to the Marsyangdi valley.
 Then you cross the river again in Thonje (1900 m), climb up and cross the Marsyangdi Khola via a long suspension bridge.

 A little further on you arrive in Dharapani (1860m).

 You spend the night in a teahouse in Dharapani.

+The end of the journey has come.
 Together with your guide and porter you go in a private jeep to Kathmandu.
 This adventurous ride lasts all day.
 You will arrive in Kathmandu in the late afternoon/evening.

 You still have some free time in Thamel the many shops where you can buy nice souvenirs.
 In Nepal there are many artisans who sell their handmade goods here.